ADesprets/apic_scripts/README.md

 * The YAML for each API and Product and the WSDL in case of a SOAP API
 * The content of the YAML for fined grained control, for example, managing the Licences and Terms section, or managing endpoint within properties for each catalog.

-For the first case, mainupalitng the all yaml file, most of the work is performed using athe apic command within the toolkit.
+For the first case, manipulating the all yaml file, most of the work is performed using athe apic command within the toolkit.
-For the second case, we need to modify the content of the file, two appraoches here:
+For the second case, we need to modify the content of the file, two approaches here:
-* Using script to replace strings withing the yaml that are pre positionned
+* Using scripts to replace strings withing the yaml that are pre positionned
 * Using a YAML/Swagger parser.
-We will iluustrate the latest in this tutorial.
+We will illustrate the latest in this tutorial.

 Here is the output of the appic -h command
 ```